shwcl/main-repository/projects/Hotel_Reservation_App-Java/readme.txt

-Please see proejct_brief.docx for project description.
+Please see project_brief.docx for project description.